 This will be focused on beans found commonly at regular grocery stores, and will not dive into the world of heirloom beans (old plant varieties that are usually uncommon or rare now).

 After doing some research, I found that many guides/books on dried beans are geared toward an audience with more “sophisticated” tastes.
 Those guides focused mostly on heirloom beans, and not ones commonly found at the store.

-As rural dwellers with a limited selection of grocery stores, we don’t have access to specialty ethnic or whole foods stores.
-We have to take what we can get bean-wise.
+As a rural dweller with a limited selection of grocery stores, I don’t have access to specialty ethnic or whole foods stores.
+I have to take what I can get bean-wise.
 This means black, garbanzo, kidney, pinto, white beans, etc. So, these are the beans we will touch on in this guide – perfect for the everyman!